ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 <!-- ![Preference graph](prefs_graph.png "Preference graph") -->

-Can we learn a music recommendation model from raw audio samples and a preference graph?
+Can we reverse engineer a music recommendation model from raw audio samples and a preference graph?

 <img src="/images/prefs_graph.png" width=500/>